KanoComputing/tactile/README.md

 ```

- if in the changelog file there are already changes with the next version you should just update it.
+ If in the changelog file there are already changes with the next version you should just update it.

 **You may be doing something wrong!**